Skip to main content

 • Provided a further $11.7 million to extend the First Nations Family Dispute Resolution pilot to support culturally safe family dispute resolution services.

-• Invested in domestic and family violence support for refugee and migrant women as part of the Settlement Engagement and Transition Support (SETS) program and funding a specialised visa support service in the Department of Home Affairs to assist temporary visa holders who experience violence to regularise their visa status.
+• Invested in domestic and family violence support for refugee and migrant women as part of the Settlement Engagement and Transition Support (SETS) program and funded a specialised visa support service in the Department of Home Affairs to assist temporary visa holders who experience violence to regularise their visa status.

 • Bolstered information sharing by funding the Australian Criminal Intelligence Commission (ACIC) to support enhanced collaboration and information sharing through the continued integration of state and territory law enforcement agencies into the National Criminal Intelligence System.